tienngm2049/tienngm2049.github.io/_projects/(2) Data Analysis and Classification.md

 ---
 name: Data Analysis and Classification for Marketing Campaign Optimization
 tools: [Pandas, Seaborn, Decision Tree, Random Forest, XGBoost]
-image: /images/project_02/bank-marketing.png
+image: /images/bank-marketing.png
 description: Explore the dataset through EDA and predict term deposit subscriptions using classification models.
 <!-- external_url: -->
 ---
-# Project 2: Data Analysis and Classification for Marketing Campaign Optimization
+# Data Analysis and Classification for Marketing Campaign Optimization

-## Introduction
+## Overview

 In this project, I present a comprehensive analysis and classification model for optimizing a marketing campaign's success in promoting term deposits for a bank.
 The project is divided into three main parts: